rowlandhill/ruby-study/study.md

 ## Type Conversion

-Please write the code that would take the following integer `700` and return the string `"007"`
+Write the Ruby code that takes the integer `700` and returns the string `"007"`.

 ```ruby
 # your answer here